-I received an audit notice from the IRS.
-What do I do about it?
+I received a letter from the IRS that they are auditing me.
+What should I do about it?

 Assuming the notice says you must deal with the IRS by mail, you have been “invited” to a correspondence audit.
 The following excerpts from an article by the National Taxpayer Advocate give you a good idea of what this is all about and how to deal with it.